Capton1/stores-sales-forecasting-poc/medium/article.md

 This addition drastically improved the model and lowered the RMSE to $ 7.19e9 $.

-**Now that the model's performance is satisfactory, let's fine-tune it!**
+**Now that the model's performance is good enough, let's fine-tune it!**

 #### Fine-tuning